jackhman/sergio-martin-rubio-site/_posts/2018-09-24-take-unit-testing-to-the-next-level-with-junit-5.md

 }
 ```

-- RepetitionInfo: can be used only on test annotated with @RepeatedTest and provides information regarding current repetition number or total of repetitions.
+- **RepetitionInfo**: can be used only on test annotated with @RepeatedTest and provides information regarding current repetition number or total of repetitions.

 ```java
 private static int repetition = 1;